tobiasjc/tobiasjc.github.io/_posts/2022-03-10-Processing_the_Wikipedia_dump.md

 So now we have a starting tag `<document>` and an ending tag `</document>`, as we should have in a well-formatted XML document.

-So, those are all the ins and outs I can think off when reading those streams in a proper way so they can be processed.
+That's a lot, I know, but those are all the ins and outs I can think off when reading those streams in a proper way to be processed.
 The processing is rather interesting too, lets jump right into it.

 ## Writing it
 ------